BlocProtocol/BLOC-wiki/docs/wallets/BLOC-GUI-Desktop-Wallet-V2.md

 **NEXT ?**

 * Create a new wallet format on the BLOC V3.0
-* Open your wallet file with the new [BLOCWallet v3.0](../wallets/BLOCWallet-how-to-use.md) command line and then transfer the BLOC.MONEY to your new abLoc address.
+* Open your wallet file with the new [BLOCWallet v3.0](../wallets/BLOCWallet-how-to-use.md) command line and then transfer the BLOC.MONEY to your new BLOC address.